-Oda Bultum University (OBU), found in Chiro Town, was established on 26th of November 2015 as an autonomous higher learning institution.
-The university currently is running seven different colleges that provide first degree qualification training in 18 Agriculture and Natural Sciences related field of studies.
+Oda Bultum University, established in 2015 as an autonomous higher learning institution, currently runs seven different colleges that provide first-degree qualification training in 18 Agriculture and Natural Sciences related field of studies.

-Like other public universities in Ethiopia, OBD has three core mandates.
-These are Teaching/Training, Research Service and Community Engagement.
-The University is committed to produce competent and well-equipped graduates with knowledge, skill, and attitude in all academic programs with different modalities.
-Besides, the University is also highly soliciting its academic staff to undertake problem solving research activities.
-One of the strategies of the University is to link the research findings with teaching and community engagement activities.
-For these purpose, the University has already identified seven main research thematic areas with 34 sub- researchable themes.
+Like other public universities in Ethiopia, OBD has three core mandates: Teaching/Training, Research Service and Community Engagement.
+The University is committed to produce competent and well-equipped graduates with knowledge, skill, and attitude in all academic programs.
+The University is also requesting academic staff to undertake problem-solving research activities such as linking research findings with teaching and community engagement activities.
+Through this, the University has already identified seven main research thematic areas with 34 sub- researchable themes.

 Cuso International terms and conditions allow you to lead a modest and healthy lifestyle while being effective in your placement.
 This support package will cover basic living expenses for one volunteer and is not intended to cover home-based expenses (ex. loans, support payments, etc.) or luxury items such as imported items in placement or international personal travel.

 - Modest monthly living allowance (varies depending country)

 - Cost of required vaccinations, antimalarial medication and health insurance